BEFORE DEPARTING THE UK

-Drivers must not go through UK border control, or board transport to the UK, if you suspect there’s someone hiding in the vehicle you're driving.
+Drivers must not go through UK border control or board transport to the UK if they suspect someone is hiding in the vehicle they’re driving.

 You should contact the police in the country you’re in or speak to border control at the port where they plan to board.

 You can also contact the Border Force at the port where you plan to arrive.

 AFTER ARRIVING IN THE UK

 You shouldn’t approach anyone hiding in a vehicle.
 You should stay in the cab of your lorry and contact the local police.